salesforce/botsim/docs/tutorials.rst

       The entity extraction can be model-based or regular extraction based.
 For example, users can replace the fake values with real ones to improve the reliability of the entity recognition performance.

-2. Applying paraphrasing and generating simulation goals In addition to parsing raw metadata input, another major function of the generator to prepare the simulation goals.
+2. Applying paraphrasing and generating simulation goals In addition to parsing raw metadata input, another major function of the generator is to prepare the simulation goals.
 These are analogous to “bot testing data”.
    The goal defines a set of dialog act and slot-value pairs needed to complete a certain task.
 An example goal of the “check the status of an existing issue” intent is given below:

    .. code-block:: json